 - Position: Professor in International Economic Law

-- Areas of expertise: International trade under the World Trade Organization (WTO); Regional Trade Agreements; BREXIT and trade; International agricultural trade; UK agriculture regulation; EU agriculture regulation
+- Areas of expertise: International trade under the World Trade Organization (WTO); Regional Trade Agreements; UK trade policy; International agricultural trade; Brexit; UK agriculture regulation

 - Email: F.Smith1@leeds.ac.uk

 - Phone: +44(0)113 343 7755